I Entertain myself on HubPages, but I WORK on my Books or how I keep my Sanity as a writer!

 In my opinion, a writer has to keep his or her sanity if they are going to grow in their craft.
 Or, at least, I do.

-I recently finished reading a Hub by one of my favorite Hubbers, and the subject was how there are so many writers in the online world are underbidding each other for work.
-And they continue to do this to the point that they are essentially working for next to nothing.
+I recently finished reading a Hub by one of my favorite Hubbers.
+The subject was how there are now so many writers in the online world are underbidding each other for work that making a living as an online writer is becoming almost impossible..

 Or, if I ever will be.